wrynegade/scwrypts/docs/upgrade/v3-to-v4.md

 - echo "do some stuff here"
 - # ... etc ...
-- SUCCESS "completed the stuff"
+- echo.success "completed the stuff"
 + MAIN() {
 +     echo "do some stuff here"
 +     # ... etc ...
-+     SUCCESS "completed the stuff
++     echo.success "completed the stuff
 + }
 ```